-Vessels participating in any of the exemption areas must have a Northeast Multispecies limited access or open access caregory K permit and must have a letter of authorization from the Regional Administrator to fish in Cuthiyator Shoal and the Cape Cod Raised Footrope areas.
+Vessels participating in any of the exemption areas must have a Northeast Multispecies limited access of open access category K permit and must have a letter of authorization from the Regional Administrator to fish in Cultivator Shoal and the Cape Cod Raised Footrope areas.
 None of the exemption areas have a possession limit for red hake.
-Most of the areas (Small Mesh Areas I and II, the Cape Cod Raised Footrope areas, Southern New England Exemption Area, and the Mid-Atlantic Exemption Area) have mesh size dependent possession limits for silver and offshore have, combined (Table 6).
-The Gulf of Maine Grate Raised Footrope Area has a possession limit of 7,500 15; with a 2.5-inch minimum mesh size, and Cultivator Shoal has a possession limit of 30,000 15; with a 3-inch minimum mesh size.
+Most of the areas (Small Mesh Areas Tand II, the Cape Cod Raised Footrope areas, Southern New England Exemption Area, and the Mid Atlantic Exemption Area) have mesh size dependent possession limits for silver and offshore hate, combined (Table 6).
+The Gulf of Maine Grate Raised Footrope Area has a possession limit of 30,000 W with a 2.5-inch minimum mesh size, and Cultivator Shoal has